fmidev/trains/README.md

 Research code for predicting train delays caused by weather.

-You are most probably NOT able to run this code without author's help.
+You are most probably NOT able to run this code without authors' help.
 You may anyway check some particular details about the implementation.

 Some general notions about running the code:
 - The data is assumed to be in Google Cloud BigQuery.
 Correct credentials has to be provided.
 For example (in dockerfile):